Lazytangent/migrations-demo-with-sequelize/README.md

 Notice how you can set the column's attributes in the third parameter in the `addColumn` method.
-When adding a new column to a table with pre-existing data that has the non-nullable attribute, add a `defaultValue` attribute as well so that the migration doesn't error out because of rows in your database that won't have data for that new column.
+When adding a new column to a table with pre-existing data that has the non-nullable attribute, add a `defaultValue` attribute as well.
+This will prevent the migration from error-ing out due to rows in the database not having data for the new column.

 You can test this out by removing the `defaultValue` attribute and running this migration with `npx dotenv sequelize db:migrate` to see the error message.
 Since